DSchau/blog/src/pages/07-17-2017-getting-started-with-gatsby/index.md

 }
 ```

-We're using GraphQL to get all markdown nodes and making them available under the `allMarkdownRemark` GraphQL property.
+We're using GraphQL to get all Markdown nodes and making them available under the `allMarkdownRemark` GraphQL property.
 Each exposed property (on `node`) is made available for querying against.
 We're effectively seeding a GraphQL "database" that we can then query against via page-level GraphQL queries.
 One note here is that the `exports.createPages` API expects a Promise to be returned, so it works seamlessly with the `graphql` function, which returns a Promise (althougn note a callback API is also available if that's more your thing).

 One cool note here is that the `gatsby-plugin-remark` plugin exposes some useful data for us to query with GraphQL, e.g. `excerpt` (a short snippet to display as a preview), `id` (a unique identifier for each post), etc.